CodecoolGlobal/tech-interview-workbook-alexseres/docs/module_progbasics.md

 	    x = false_value

-Conditional expressions are operators that evaluate smt based on a condition being True or False.

 #### What are different types of arguments in Python?
 Default arguments:
     Sometimes we may want to use parameters in a function to provide a value for them.
 Default